Cysiuu/awesome-browsers/README.md

 ## [Mozilla Firefox](https://www.mozilla.org/firefox)
 Firefox is an open-source browser developed by Mozilla and celebrated for its strong stance on privacy and open standards.
 It has a passionate community of users and developers, though its market share has declined due to the rise of Chromium-based browsers.
 Firefox offers robust customization options and strong security features, including tracking protection and a growing number of privacy-focused add-ons.
 Despite a smaller user base, it remains a favorite among users who prioritize privacy and transparency over speed and compatibility

-<a href="https://firefoxcss-store.github.io">Firefox CSS Store</a> - Store that includes various themes for your Firefox browser <br>
+[Firefox CSS Store](https://firefoxcss-store.github.io) - Store that includes various themes for your Firefox browser <br>
 [Arc UI](https://github.com/dxdotdev/arc-ui) - A cool Firefox theme that makes you feel like you are using Arc Browser

 ## [Floorp](https://floorp.app/en)